Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

-\begin{lemma} Let $\Delta$ be a connected genus $k$ surface with $t$ holes.
-Suppose the words $u_1, \cdots u_t$ are written around the boundaries of these holes.
-We assume that the set $\{u_1, \cdots u_t\}$ is quadratic.
-If we identify the boundaries of the holes in $\Delta$ according to their labels we get another surface $\Delta'$.
-Let the genus of $\Delta'$ be $n$.
-We also assume that when we write the words $u_1, \ldots u_t$ around the boundaries of $t$ disks and identify the 1-cells according to their labels, we get one compact closed surface $\Delta_1$.
+\begin{lemma} Let $\Delta$ be a connected genus $k$ surface with $t$ holes, and with a quadratic set of words $u_1,\ldots, u_t$ written on the boundaries of those holes.
+Let $\Delta'$ be the genus $n$ surface obtained by identification of the holes in $\Delta$ according to their labels.
+Let $\Delta_1$ be the compact closed surface obtained from $t$ disks with $u_1,\ldots,u_t$ written on their boundaries, by identifying the 1-cells according to their labels.
 Then we have the following cases.